sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

     .. image:: /images/validategraph.gif

 9. Once the threshold is determined, enter the threshold into the ``Discrimination threshold`` entry box and the desire minimum behavior bouth length into the ``Minimum behavior bout lenght(ms)`` entrybox.
+Note: we recommend using a minimum duration of 0ms and following this with Kleinberg Smoothing as described further down.

     - ``Discrimination threshold``: The level of probability required to define that the frame belongs to the target class.
 Accepts a float value between 0.0-1.0.
 For example, if set to 0.50, then all frames with a probability of containing the behavior of 0.5 or above will be classified as containing the behavior.
 For more information on classification threshold, click `here <https://www.scikit-yb.org/en/latest/api/classifier/threshold.html>`_

     - ``Minimum behavior bout length (ms)``: The minimum length of a classified behavioral bout. **Example**: The random forest makes the following attack predictions for 9 consecutive frames in a 50 fps video: 1,1,1,1,0,1,1,1,1.
-This would mean, if we don't have a minimum bout length, that the animals fought for 80ms (4 frames), took a brake for 20ms (1 frame), then fought again for another 80ms (4 frames).
+This would mean, if we don't have a minimum bout length, that the animals fought for 80ms (4 frames), took a break for 20ms (1 frame), then fought again for another 80ms (4 frames).
 You may want to classify this as a single 180ms attack bout rather than two separate 80ms attack bouts.
 With this setting you can do this.
 If the minimum behavior bout length is set to 20, any interruption in the behavior that is 20ms or shorter will be removed and the behavioral sequence above will be re-classified as: 1,1,1,1,1,1,1,1,1 - and instead classified as a single 180ms attack bout.

 10. Click ``Validate`` to validate your model. **Note that this step will take a long time as it will generate a lot of frames.**